You can claim JSA if you are:

 New-style JSA lasts for 6 months.
 After this, you may qualify for Universal Credit if your income and savings are below a certain level.

-Advisers at your local Jobcentre Plus (Jobs and Benefits Office in Northern Ireland) will help you with your job search.
-If you need specialist advice because of an illness or disability, ask to see a disability employment adviser.
+If you are eligible, you should apply for new-style JSA first.
+You may also be able to apply for Universal Credit if your income and savings are low.
+Advisers at your local Jobcentre Plus, or Northern Ireland Social Security or Jobs and Benefits office, will help you with your job search.
+If you need advice about work because of an illness or disability, ask to see a disability employment adviser.